BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Performance traits (e.g., survival, growth, size) for hatchery-produced oyster cohorts.

-attribute NC_GLOBAL title String Performance traits (e.g., survival, growth, size) for hatchery-produced oyster cohorts
+attribute NC_GLOBAL title String [Oyster Cohort Traits] - Performance traits (e.g., survival, growth, size) for hatchery-produced oyster cohorts (CAREER: Linking genetic diversity, population density, and disease prevalence in seagrass and oyster ecosystems)

 attribute NC_GLOBAL version String 1